2022 iPhone 14 Pro Models

 Apple is expected to introduce the iPhone 14 models at an event that's likely to be held in September 2022, if Apple follows previous launch timelines.

-Apple supplier Foxconn allegedly began trial production of the iPhone 14 Pro in February, suggesting the device's design has been finalized.
+Apple supplier Foxconn allegedly began trial production of the iPhone 14 Pro in February, indicating the device's design has been finalized, and component shipments began in late June.
+Foxconn is ramping up hiring in preparation for iPhone 14 production, offering bonuses to workers who join the company and stay on for at least four months.

 More on the iPhone 14